CFA Preparation: The Complete Study Plan & Time Management Guide

 17First full mock exam + review16–18Complete mock under test conditions

-The Topic Test Priority: CFA Institute's own topic tests are the most representative practice.
+CFA Institute's own topic tests are the most representative practice available.
 Complete all of them before moving to third-party materials.
-Track which topics you're drilling and for how long in Athenify.
+Track which topics you're drilling and for how long in Athenify to ensure you're allocating time proportionally to exam weights.

 Phase 3: Mock exam intensive (Weeks 18–20)